reggieofarrell/wp-env-sync/README.md

 4. Run script (bash sync-prod.sh)

 ## .env file variables
-You should have a `.env` file in the root of the wp project with all of these defined...
+You should have a `.env` file in the root of the wp project with all of these defined.
+Values are just examples...

 ###### locaion of your ssh key for the remote server
 `SSH_KEY_PATH=~/.ssh/id_rsa`